I Was Ashamed of Being Anxious

 Many years ago, an exchange student from Germany came to live with my family for a year.

-This had many implications, including some interesting cultural exchange, another teenager to share the household washing-up burden that SO UNFAIRLY fell on my brother and I, and an extra excuse to go on lots of fun trips.
+This had many implications, including some cultural exchange, sharing the household washing-up burden that SO UNFAIRLY fell on my brother and I, and an extra excuse to go on lots of fun trips.

 During one outing to a theme park, we came across a terrifying ride, called Oh Dear God Why Would You Go On THIS Are You A Total Fool.*

 * I may not be remembering the name of this ride correctly.